 The Fellowship holds high expectations for the students including attending at least two major WIE fundraising initiatives; participate in special events; attend advisory meetings; participate in workshops; and serve as Ambassadors for the Fellowship.
 At the conclusion of the program, participants also are expected to apply acquired and observed skills to a current issue facing women at MCC or the community at large.
 Finally, Fellows are expected to continue to assist WIE by helping mentor younger Fellows.

-To date, Fellows include: Tracy Hogan (Business Management), Teashan Buchanon (Social Work Technician), Thomasinia Terrell (Social Work Technician), Towanna Davis (Culinary Arts), and Kimberly Norton (Occupational Therapy Assistant), Latisha Berry, Angela Langley, Heidi Tolert, Melody Gaddy, Erica Davis, Shawn Elswick (Social Work Tech), Elena Woodward (Social Work Tech), Katina Caldwell (Business), Anita Clarke (Culinary Arts/Food Management), Kimberly Pentecost (Nursing), Connie Bowren (Culinary Arts/Food Management), Nancy Maarraoui (Science), Shantell Bennett (Science/Media Arts), Danielle Nettleton (Media Arts), Elena Woodward (Social Science), Wafa Alwageeh (Science), Ebony Campbell (Criminal Justice), Amy Frantz (Criminal Justice), Tierra Majeed (Social Science), Amanda Mikula (Social Science), Bertha Moore (Respiratory Therapy), Gabriel Penzer (Pre-Dental Hygiene), Gena Pettis (Criminal Justice), Alyssia Washington (Science), Buffy Wier (Business Management), Angela Bonham (Social Science), Darcele Robinson (Social Work/technician/Substance Abuse), Courtney Edwards (Occupational Therapy Assistant), Olivia Harper (Computer Occupations Technology), Ashley Chapman-Mastin (Health Care Administration), Nia Miller-Skinner (Political Science), Naujadene Tiner (Science-Autopsy Assistant), Arianna Pittenger (Science-Doctor), Melissa Peterson (pre nursing), May O’Neal (Social Work), Faylena Morris (Social Work), Krystal Miller (Nursing), Marjorie Saulnier (Nursing), Tamara Chambers (Business Management), Danielle Contreras (Social Work), Marissa Klein (CAD and Design), Casey Hawkins (Physical Therapist Assistant), and Loretta Walker (Nursing).
+To date, Fellows include: Tracy Hogan (Business Management), Teashan Buchanon (Social Work Technician), Thomasinia Terrell (Social Work Technician), Towanna Davis (Culinary Arts), and Kimberly Norton (Occupational Therapy Assistant), Latisha Berry, Angela Langley, Heidi Tolert, Melody Gaddy, Erica Davis, Shawn Elswick (Social Work Tech), Elena Woodward (Social Work Tech), Katina Caldwell (Business), Anita Clarke (Culinary Arts/Food Management), Kimberly Pentecost (Nursing), Connie Bowren (Culinary Arts/Food Management), Nancy M. (Science), Shantell Bennett (Science/Media Arts), Danielle Nettleton (Media Arts), Elena Woodward (Social Science), Wafa Alwageeh (Science), Ebony Campbell (Criminal Justice), Amy Frantz (Criminal Justice), Tierra Majeed (Social Science), Amanda Mikula (Social Science), Bertha Moore (Respiratory Therapy), Gabriel Penzer (Pre-Dental Hygiene), Gena Pettis (Criminal Justice), Alyssia Washington (Science), Buffy Wier (Business Management), Angela Bonham (Social Science), Darcele Robinson (Social Work/technician/Substance Abuse), Courtney Edwards (Occupational Therapy Assistant), Olivia Harper (Computer Occupations Technology), Ashley Chapman-Mastin (Health Care Administration), Nia Miller-Skinner (Political Science), Naujadene Tiner (Science-Autopsy Assistant), Arianna Pittenger (Science-Doctor), Melissa Peterson (pre nursing), May O’Neal (Social Work), Faylena Morris (Social Work), Krystal Miller (Nursing), Marjorie Saulnier (Nursing), Tamara Chambers (Business Management), Danielle Contreras (Social Work), Marissa Klein (CAD and Design), Casey Hawkins (Physical Therapist Assistant), Loretta Walker (Nursing), Jazlynne Cathey (Science), Darshawna Davis (Media Arts), Louella Jamerson (General Studies/Entrepreneurship), Odessa Mahone (Media Arts Entertainment), Loracha Jones-Neely (Assoc. in Arts/General Studies), Precious Williams (Dental Hygiene), Tiffany Rouser (Communication major), Gabrielle Jeffreys-Quintanilla (Dental Hygiene).
 Congratulations, ladies!